supriyakanumarla/3D-solar-system-simulation/README.md

 Clone the Repository:

-Download or clone this project to your local machine:git clone https://github.com/your-username/solar-system.git
+Download or clone this project to your local machine:git clone https://github.com/supriyakanumarla/3D-solar-system-simulation.git

-(Replace your-username and solar-system with your GitHub details if hosted there.)
+(Use the URL above, which reflects your GitHub repository.)

 Navigate to the Project Directory:

-Open a terminal and cd into the project folder:cd solar-system
+Open a terminal and cd into the project folder:cd 3D-solar-system-simulation